Service · M365 InstantOn

 Drift detection Continuous; daily drift reports; tickets in our service desk inside 24 hours Variable, often manual Whatever the engineer prioritizes

-Nonprofit specialization Built for nonprofits with 50 to 500 staff Generic SMB or enterprise Depends on the hire
+Specialization Purpose-built for Microsoft 365 Business Premium Generic SMB or enterprise Depends on the hire

 Exit cost None.
 Portability Promise applies.
 Often substantial; lock-in is common.
 Recruiting and re-hiring cost.